hyperledger/fabric/docs/source/private-data-arch.rst

   chaincode function to make the updates.
 Note that calls to GetPrivateData() to retrieve individual keys can be made in the same transaction as PutPrivateData() calls, since all peers can validate key reads based on the hashed key version.
-* Note that private data collections only define which organization’s peers are authorized to receive and store private data, and consequently implies which peers can be used to query private data.
-Private data collections do not by themselves limit access control within chaincode.
-For example if non-authorized clients are able to invoke chaincode on peers that have access to the private data, the chaincode logic still needs a means to enforce access control as usual, for example by calling the GetCreator() chaincode API or using the client identity `chaincode library <https://github.com/hyperledger/fabric/tree/master/core/chaincode/shim/ext/cid>`__ .

 Using Indexes with collections
 ------------------------------